Withholding Taxes: New Jersey

 Author: Vicki M. Lambert, The Payroll Advisor

 - Income tax withholding in New Jersey depends on whether an employee is a resident or nonresident of the state.
-Special provisions apply to New Jersey residents who are employed in Pennsylvania based on a reciprocal agreement between the two states.
+New Jersey has entered into a reciprocal income tax agreement with Pennsylvania.
 Expatriates of New Jersey are subject to withholding on their worldwide income.
 See Withholding on Residents, Nonresidents and Expatriates.

 - The method of withholding on supplemental wages, such as bonuses, commissions, overtime pay, sales awards, tips, etc. depends on whether they are paid at the same time as regular wages or separately.
 See Supplemental Wages.